openstack/magnum/doc/source/user/monitoring.rst

 _`prometheus_operator_chart_tag`
-  Add prometheus_operator_chart_tag to select version of the stable/prometheus-operator chart to install.
+  Add prometheus_operator_chart_tag to select version of the prometheus-community/kube-prometheus-stack chart to install.
   When installing the chart, helm will use the default values of the tag defined and overwrite them based on the prometheus-operator-config ConfigMap currently defined.
   You must certify that the versions are compatible.
+  Wallaby-default: 17.2.0

 _`prometheus_adapter_chart_tag`
-  The stable/prometheus-adapter helm chart version to use.
+  The prometheus-community/prometheus-adapter helm chart version to use.
   Train-default: 1.4.0
+  Wallaby-default: 2.12.1

 Full fledged cluster monitoring
 +++++++++++++++++++++++++++++++